maurya-anand/taipy_classifier_web_app/README.md

 - The user provided images were loaded with Pillow: https://github.com/python-pillow/Pillow
 - And Numpy was used to normalize those images: https://github.com/numpy/numpy

-## Credits
+## Setup

-- Neural Pattern from: freepik.com
-- Brain Icon from: flaticon.com
+- Create a new environment `mamba env create -f requirements.yml`
+- Activate the environment: `mamba activate taipy`
+- Start the web app: `python classifier.py`